jsbisht/aws-developer-associate/xtc.md

 - Russian doll - this strategy configures your cache to have nested records
 - Adding TTL

+Amazon SQS FIFO queues follow exactly-once processing.
+It introduces a parameter called Message Deduplication ID, which is the token used for deduplication of sent messages.
+Add a MessageDeduplicationId parameter to the SendMessage API request.
+Ensure that the messages are sent at least 5 minutes apart.

+It is better to use Kinesis instead of Lambda for the real-time data analytics application.

+Integrate CloudWatch Events with Lambda, which will automatically trigger the function every 30 minutes.
+(There is no scheduling feature in AWS Console for scheduling)

 ## Monitoring

+You can use the CloudWatch agent to collect both system metrics and log files from Amazon EC2 instances and on-premises servers.
+Aside from the usual metrics, it also tracks the memory, swap, and disk space utilization metrics of your server.

 AWS_XRAY_DEBUG_MODE is used to configure the SDK to output logs to the console without using a logging library.